logux/docs/3-concepts/2-action.md

 to all connected clients according to `meta.channels`, `meta.users`, `meta.clients` and `meta.nodes`.

 By default, the server doesn’t keep actions in the log for offline users to make scaling easy.
-You can enable keeping the action in the log, by setting and removing [`reasons`] on `preadd` and `processed` events.
-But we recommend using subscriptions.
+You can change it by setting [`reasons`] on `preadd` and removing it `processed` events.

-Every time the client will connect to the server, it sends `logux/subscribe` again.
+We recommend to use subscription rather than working with `reasons`.
+Every time a client will connect to the server, it sends `logux/subscribe` again.
 The server can load the latest state from the database and send it back.

 [`reasons`]: ./6-reason.md